nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 ## sjson.decoder()

-This makes a decoder object that can parse a JSON encoded string into a lua object.
-A metatable can be specified for all the newly created lua tables.
+This makes a decoder object that can parse a JSON encoded string into a Lua object.
+A metatable can be specified for all the newly created Lua tables.
 This allows you to handle each value as it is inserted into each table (by implementing the `__newindex` method).

 ####Syntax